A Conflict-Free Minerals Policy for the State of Oregon

 Oregon should institute responsible electronic purchasing through the enactment of a state procurement policy to require that all state-level purchases take into consideration the presence of conflict minerals when purchasing electronics.
 This could be achieved through executive action or legislation, and can link to existing federal and/or international guidelines and reporting mechanisms that companies should already have implemented.

 The Never Again Coalition, Oregon Coalition for Humanity, Amnesty International USA Group 48 and Enough Project are all committed to supporting peace in the Democratic Republic of Congo (Congo).
 We believe that transparency and stability in the mining sector in Congo will help to ensure that armed groups cannot profit from violent and illegal mining practices, which in turn stunt local communities from economic growth.

 We are doing our due diligence in looking ahead to the 2019 Legislative Session.
 We ask for your support and assistance in introducing a bill in 2019.

 Why Is this Change Needed?

 Consumer activism is essential to ensure that companies and industries as a whole prioritize conflict-free sourcing.
 State-level legislation is a powerful way to amplify individual consumer activism by institutionalizing the demand for conflict-free products.
 The public expects that tax dollars should be spent on procuring products produced by companies with high human rights standards.
-By passing a state conflict-free minerals procurement bill, Oregon would become the fourth state in the country to enact legislation that places a preference on companies that are working to source conflict-free minerals for their products.
-A state level bill would also strengthen the resolution passed by the City of Portland in 2015.

 Looking ahead to an Oregon State Conflict-Free Mineral Procurement Bill